-They are aware of this laborious negotiation for the rejection of the rebel Migiurtino Herzi Bogor, son of former Sultan Osman, who has fled to Ogaden.
-He was such a superb and ferocious man, with a group of followers he escaped to the Ethiopian territory from the fighting that destroyed the Migiurtin.
-He had continued to be rebellious despite occasional openings to submit.
+They are aware of this laborious negotiations for the rejection of the rebel Migiurtino Herzi Bogor, son of former Sultan Osman, who has fled to Ogaden.
+He was such a superb and ferocious man, with a group of followers he escaped to Ethiopian territory from the fighting that destroyed the migiurtin.
+He had continued to be rebellious despite occasionally openings to submit.
 Herzi Bogor evidently hoped for Ethiopian support similarly to what had happened in the last years for other rebels.

 In fact, it will not be useless to recall Ras Tafari’s attitude towards Abscir Dorre who rebelled in 1926.
 He was first confined at the request of Count Colli and fled to Addis Ababa.
 Following this, Ras promised formally to the Minister R. to closely monitor Abscir Dorre and prevent him from returning to the Ogaden.
 Instead, shortly thereafter, Abscir Dorre fled from the capital, obviously with the conviction of the Ethiopian authorities who did nothing to trace him.
 Abscir Dorre rebelled and fell into the 1927 fights with our troops.